The Core Considerations of SD-WAN

 When weighing up application management, consider how the Orchestrator will handle application management and whether it’s easy to use, there are significant differences in this functionality.
 If you’re managing multiple apps, think about how many application signatures are available from the technology straight out of the gate.

-Business-ready Solutions
+Business-ready Solutions.

 If you’re running a network today, there exists a range of standards and expectations surrounding stability and recovery.
 When shifting over to a SD-WAN, you shouldn’t have to lower your expectations.
 Not all SD-WANs are created equal, so here are some points to consider when weighing up your options.